Aliases for TXNRD3 Gene

 GeneCards Summary for TXNRD3 Gene

 TXNRD3 (Thioredoxin Reductase 3) is a Protein Coding gene.
-Diseases associated with TXNRD3 include Parasitic Helminthiasis Infectious Disease.
-Among its related pathways are Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF) and Selenium Micronutrient Network.
-GO annotations related to this gene include oxidoreductase activity and flavin adenine dinucleotide binding.
+Diseases associated with TXNRD3 include Amyloidosis, Familial Visceral and Neuroschistosomiasis.
+Among its related pathways are Gastric cancer and Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF).
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and flavin adenine dinucleotide binding.
 An important paralog of this gene is TXNRD1.